wanadev/changelogify/README.md

 - better handling of branch number beginning by 0 or by letters
 - clarify how to link an issue from a branch number
+- cleanup:
+  - divide into several files
+  - make changelogify an ESM
+  - lint

 ### 1.1.7